On treewidth and maximum cliques: Acknowledgement

 \section{Acknowledgement}

 A first version of the $(f, \ell)$-layered wheel was presented at the Graph Theory Workshop, organized by Sergey Norin, Paul Seymour and David Wood at the Bellairs Research Institute, Barbados, in March 2024.
 The discussions that arose from the discovery of a flaw in this version were very helpful, in particular with Édouard Bonnet, Rose McCarthy, Sergey Norin and Stéphan Thomassé.
 We are grateful to Sepehr Hajebi for useful discussions about bounding the treewidth by a function of $\omega$ and Julien Duron for suggesting key ideas about how to find a balanced separation.
+Thanks to Hugo Jacob for pointing out to us the construction from~\cite{DBLP:journals/siamcomp/CorneilR05}.

 Maria Chudnovsky is supported by NSF-EPSRC Grant DMS-2120644, AFOSR grant FA9550-22-1-0083 and NSF Grant DMS-2348219.

 Nicolas Trotignon is partially supported by the French National Research Agency under research grant ANR DIGRAPHS ANR-19-CE48-0013-01 and the LABEX MILYON (ANR-10-LABX-0070) of Université de Lyon, within the program Investissements d’Avenir (ANR-11-IDEX-0007) operated by the French National Research Agency (ANR).